FiresOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-4-when-things-react.md

 - A small state model can make an interface clearer and more explainable.
 - Storing values such as group condition, concealment, danger signs, and selected action made the Camp Suitability Check more consistent with the original concept.
 - Interaction should support the decision instead of distracting from it.
-- Clickable Risk, Confidence, and Key Factor elements help the Fellowship understand why the recommendation is **“Rest under guard”**.
+- Clickable Risk, Confidence, and Key Factor elements help the Fellowship understand why the recommendation is “Rest under guard”.
 - We deliberately avoided adding larger features such as:
   - maps
   - persistence